 Transcripts must be official, with a full and professional English translation of the document, and must show the awarding of the degree earned.
 Test Scores must be submitted to USF directly from the testing service (see “Test Scores” on Admissions Checklist).

 Up to 12 graduate-level credit hours earned at another institution may be transferred into the admitting program at the discretion of the admitting program.
 Contact your program director for information (see Graduate Programs for contact information).

-Graduate students who decide after entering a program that they wish to change graduate programs must do so through Graduate School, not the Office of Graduate Admissions.
+Graduate students who decide after entering a program that they wish to change graduate programs must do so through Office of Graduate Studies, not the Office of Graduate Admissions.

 Change of Program Request will NOT be considered for graduate students in their first semester of study.
 Only a continuing graduate student enrolled for study in a particular program who wishes to change to another program at the same or lower level must complete the Change of Program Request Form #USF 2085.
 It is up to the discretion of the student’s original program to determine if a Change of Program is appropriate and will be granted.
-This form must be signed both by the current program and the new program, after which it must be submitted to the Graduate School for approval.
-If approved by the Graduate School, the change of program form is then sent to the Registrar for processing.
+This form must be signed both by the current program and the new program, after which it must be submitted to the Office of Graduate Studies for approval.
+If approved by the Office of Graduate Studies, the change of program form is then sent to the Registrar for processing.

 NOTE: Some programs may require you to submit another, full admission application because the Change of Program Request Form does not contain sufficient information for them to make a decision.
 You should check with the new program before completing any paperwork.

-The Graduate School welcomes students from abroad.
+The Office of Graduate Studies welcomes students from abroad.
 Currently, USF is home to more than 1,300 international graduate students and 300 research scholars from over 120 countries.
 In addition, we have many faculty members and visiting scholars from across the globe.

 International Services Office